Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can Protein Powder Cause Stomach Issues?

-Most athletes think that stomach upset from a protein shake is a normal occurrence, but it usually happens due to artificial additives and food intolerances.
+Most patients think that stomach upset from a protein shake is a normal occurrence, but it usually happens due to artificial additives and food intolerances.

-Throughout my years as a fitness expert, I've recommended protein powders to many of my clients.
+Throughout my years as a physician, I've recommended protein powders to many of my patients.

 With additional precautions for consumption and protein selection, we avoided causing discomfort even to those with food intolerance.